© Charlotte Giang Beuret for ISHR

 It is untenable for the UN to ignore reprisals against individuals who face reprisals for carrying out their UN mandates.

-ISHR also deplores the fact that the Secretary-General has not followed up on several unresolved cases.
+ISHR also regrets that the Secretary-General has not followed up on several unresolved cases.
 To name but just a few examples: Human rights defender Kadar Abdi Ibrahim from Djibouti remains banned from travel since participating in the country’s Universal Periodic Review in Geneva in 2018.
 Mohamed El-Baqer, a lawyer and human rights defender from Egypt may have been released, but he is not fully free.
 He submitted information to the UN, was arbitrarily detained and is now on a terrorist list, unable to leave his country.
-Anexa Alfred Cunningham is a UN expert on Indigenous Peoples rights who remains unable to return to her homeland in Nicaragua after coming to Geneva to fulfil her mandate.
+Anexa Alfred Cunningham is a UN expert on Indigenous Peoples’ rights who remains unable to return to her homeland in Nicaragua after coming to Geneva to fulfil her mandate.

 'The exclusion of their cases from the report is a non-acknowledgment of their situations, fails to capture the evolving modes of operation of perpetrators of reprisals, and undermines the effectiveness and credibility of the Secretary-General's mandate on the issue of reprisals.'